-Paris Jackson Celebrated Her Birthday With Chris Brown And She’s Getting Hate For It
+Paris Jackson Celebrated Her Birthday With Chris Brown, And She’s Getting Hate For It

-Paris Jackson recently celebrated her birthday in a low-cut Missoni dress and white knee-high go-go boots at a star-studded party. at sbe’s Hyde Sunset on Friday night in West Hollywood.
+Paris Jackson recently celebrated her birthday in a low-cut Missoni dress and white knee-high go-go boots at a star-studded party on Friday night in West Hollywood.

 The guest list included well-known names like Paris Hilton, Ashley Simpson, and Evan Ross.
-Paris’ brother Prince Jackson was there as well as Star and Empire producer, Lee Daniels.
+Paris’ brother, Prince Jackson, was there, as well as Star and Empire producer Lee Daniels.
 But one of Jackson’s celebrity guests is raising some eyebrows because of his history of violence against women.
 That celebrity is Chris Brown.
-As Just Jared reports Paris and Chris posed for pictures at the party which was held
+As Just Jared reports, Paris and Chris posed for pictures at the party.

 On social media, some people expressed surprise that she was hanging out with Chris Brown.
-One of those people was blogger, Perez Hilton.
+One of those people was blogger Perez Hilton.

 “I’m surprised Paris Jackson invited Chris Brown to her birthday party AND posed for such a chummy picture with him!”
 Perez tweeted.

 Paris also got some backlash for inviting Chris to her birthday in the comments of the Just Jared article.
-The first comment on the article calls her a “dumb b*tch,” for hanging out with Brown because of the domestic violence incident with Rihanna years ago.
+The first comment on the article called her a “dumb b*tch,” for hanging out with Brown because of the domestic violence incident with Rihanna years ago.

-“When you’re friends with Chris Brown, you’re in big trouble,” another commenter wrote and another wrote, “People feel sorry for her, but I don’t.
+“When you’re friends with Chris Brown, you’re in big trouble,” one commenter wrote, and another wrote, “People feel sorry for her, but I don’t.
 She chooses to befriend the skeeziest people around.”

 But when you consider Chris Brown’s history, it becomes less surprising that he and Paris Jackson are friends.
 Chris idolized Paris’ father, Michael Jackson.
-The King of Pop was something of a mentor to Brown and the singer has previously said that he had planned to meet with Michael on the day that he died.
+The King of Pop was something of a mentor to Brown, and the singer has previously said that he had planned to meet with Michael on the day that he died.

 I’m surprised Paris Jackson invited Chris Brown to her birthday party AND posed for such a chummy picture with him! https://t.co/yfhk57hqt8